 The Appenzeller chickens have a v-comb and are respectable egg layers.
 They do well in both warm and cold climates.

 Frizzle chickens descend from Asia and have feathers that curl tightly backward toward the head.
-Incredibly docile this breed is a fluffy lap chicken.
+Frizzles are incredibly docile, this breed is basically a fluffy lap chicken.

-The chicks are called Frazzles, and their feathers are so brittle they break when touched.
-Instead, a Frizzle is mated to a regular breed like a Cochin or Polish hen.
+The chicks resulting from two Frizzles mating are called Frazzles, and their feathers are so brittle they break when touched.
+Instead of mating two Frizzles together, a Frizzle is mated to a regular breed like a Cochin or Polish hen.

 As you can imagine, these fowl require special pens, plenty of ventilation, and are best kept separate from the rest of the flock.
-This breed does well in warm weather but does not tolerate the cold.
+This breed does well in warm weather and does not tolerate the cold.

 7. Ayam Cemani

-Also known as “Toy Soldiers,” are tiny in height, six to ten inches tall.
+Also known as “Toy Soldiers,” Seramas are small chicken breeds, coming in at only six to ten inches tall.
 Their body, tail feathers, and head are all upright as if standing to attention.